Food Shortage: Why Shelves are Empty & What to Do

 Empty Shelves

 As shelves empty, you may not be able to get what you want, but there are still things on the shelves that you can buy.
-Grab what you can based on what you will eat.
-Obviously, if it comes down to it, you and your family will eat pretty much whatever you have, even if you don’t like it.
-If you can’t get white flour, be patient and it may show up again sooner than we expect.
+Grab what you can based on what your family will eat.
+If it comes down to it, you and your family will eat pretty much whatever is available and within your budget, even if you don’t like it.
+If you can’t get white flour, be patient it may show up again on the shelves.

 Make Frequent Shopping Trips

 There may not be what you need on the shelves on Saturday, but you may be able to find it on Tuesday.
-If you are like me, you may only go to the store with a huge list once a month.
+If you’re like me, you may only go to the store with a list once a month.
 When shelves are empty, it’s best to go more often.

 You can also find out when each store has its various shipments.
-You will have more luck finding the supplies you need on the day the shipment is put on the shelves.
+You’ll have more success finding the supplies you need on the day the shipment is put on the shelves.

 Always Buy the Limit

-In many stores, there is a limit on what you can buy for certain items.
-If there is a limit of 5 cases of water, but you only need two, consider buying all 5 cases of water.
-You don’t know when the shortage will improve, so to be on the safe side, buy the limit of anything you are buying, if its something that will be used or eaten.
+In many stores, there is a limit on what you can buy for particular items.
+If there is a limit of 5 cases of water, but you only need two, consider buying all 5.
+You don’t know when the shortage will improve, so to be on the safe side, buy the limit of anything you are buying if it will be used or eaten.

 Can or Freeze Fresh Fruits and Vegetables

-When I go to the store, the produce section seems to have pretty much everything.
+The produce section seems to have everything when I go to the store.
 Use this to your advantage.
 You can stock up on fruits and vegetables.
-Obviously, fresh fruits and veggies don’t last long, but if you can them or freeze them, you can keep them for a longer period of time.
+Fresh fruits and veggies don’t last long, but if you can dehydrate or freeze them, you can keep them longer.
 And don’t forget, you can dehydrate most of it if you have a dehydrator.
-I highly recommend this canning book I received when I took the Utah State University’s USDA Master Canner Preserver Classes.
+I highly recommend this canning book, which I received when I took the Utah State University’s USDA Master Canner Preserver Classes.
 USDA Complete Canning Guide

 Related: Home Canning-Important Do’s and Don’ts

-Keep in mind the capacity in your freezer and that electricity can go out if you are choosing to freeze your fresh produce.
-Canning them can be the best option with so many uncertainties.
+Keep in mind the capacity of your freezer, and that electricity can go out if you choose to freeze your fresh produce.
+Canning or dehydrating can be the best option.
+I still freeze a lot of stuff, we must live for today as well.

 Related: 15 Items Perfect for Freezer Storage